pymupdf/PyMuPDF/docs/the-basics.rst

 Redacting content from a **PDF**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Redactions are special types of annotations which can be marked onto a document page to denote an area on the page which should be securely removed.
-After marking an area with a rectangle then this area will be marked for *redaction*, once the redaction is *applied* then the content is securly removed.
+After marking an area with a rectangle then this area will be marked for *redaction*, once the redaction is *applied* then the content is securely removed.

 For example if we wanted to redact all instances of the name "Jane Doe" from a document we could do the following: